The Do’s and Don’ts Post Hair Transplant Surgery

 Avoid Direct Sunlight and High Temperatures

-You should avoid exposure to direct sunlight or going to the sauna and steam room for at least 2 weeks after surgery.
-Exposing the scalp to high temperatures can cause sweating with leads to bacteria build up and infections.
+You should avoid exposure to direct sunlight and refrain from using the sauna and steam room for at least 2 weeks after surgery.
+Exposing the scalp to high temperatures can cause excessive sweating, which in turn leads to bacterial buildup and potential infections.

-Heat and ultraviolet rays can also damage the surface of the skin causing scars and prevents the grafts from taking root.
+Heat and ultraviolet rays can also damage the skin’s surface, causing scars and preventing the grafts from taking hold.

 -